Floydlang/floyd/docs/floyd_speak.md

 # FUNCTIONS

 Functions in Floyd are by default *pure*, or *referential transparent*.
-This means they can only read their input arguments and constants, never read or modify anything - not global variables, not by calling another, unpure function.
+This means they can only read their input arguments and constants, never read or modify anything: not global variables, not by calling another, impure function.
 It's not possible to call a function with a set of arguments and later call it with the same argument and get a different result.
-A function like get_time() is unpure.
+A function like get_time() is impure.

 While a function executes, it perceives the outside world to stand still.